Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEUUID.rst

 **Description**
 ~~~~~~~~~~~~~~~

-Create a BLEUUID object from a UUID character string
+Create a BLEUUID object from a UUID character string.

 **Syntax**
 ~~~~~~~~~~